subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 - [ ] Analogy with Brownian motion.
 Something is impacting the particles that causes them to move randomly.
 Inversely proportional to m.
 - [ ] Does not explain non locality though.

 I remarked at the start of this article that Quantum Mechanics and the Wiener Process were both birthed in the year 1900, but are they related?
-Considering that both of them involve the concept of randomness at a very deep level, one might tend to think so.
+Considering that both of them involve the concept of randomness at a very deep level, one might suspect that to be the case.
 Quantum Mechanics is based on the concept of a Wave Function $\psi$, for which we still don't have a physical interpretation.
-It gives no clear picture of the movement of particles in-between successive measurements and leads to predictions that are probabilities.
-But these probabilities enter the theory in a rather forced way, through the Born Rule, which in 1 dimension states that the probability $p(\Delta x)$ of finding a partcle in the interval $\Delta x$ is given by
+It gives no clear picture of the motion of particles in-between successive measurements and leads to predictions that are probabilities.
+But these probabilities enter the theory in a rather artificial way, through the Born Rule, which in one dimension states that the probability $p(\Delta x)$ of finding a partcle in the interval $\Delta x$ is given by

 $$ p(\Delta x) = \int_{\Delta x} \psi\psi^* dx  $$

 All of Quantum Mechanics is based on this rule, but again we have no clue as to why it works.
 Is it possible to introduce randomness into Quantum Mechanics without using the Born Rule?
-And more interestingly, can that randomness be due to the fluctuations of the Wiener Process operating at a very deep level in nature?
-Eisnstein showed that the randomness of the pollen particles was due to bombardment by water molecules.
-Is there some phenomenon operating deep in the structure of space-time that similarly causes randomness in Quantum Theory by bombarding tiny particles such as the electron.
+And more interestingly, can that randomness be due to the fluctuations of some sort of Diffusion Process operating at a very deep level in nature?
+Einstein showed that the randomness of the pollen particles was due to bombardment by water molecules.
+Is there some phenomenon operating deep in the structure of space-time that similarly causes randomness in Quantum Theory by randomly bombarding tiny particles such as the electron.
 If this were true, it would provide a physical explanation for mysterious equations of Quantum Mechanics that would have made Einstein happy!

 There has been some work done over the years to connect Quantum Mechanics and the Wiener Process, and in order to understand this, I am going to introduce an important equation in the theory of Diffusion Processes called the Fokker-Planck equation.
 Consider the diffusion given by